Millions of dollars approved to improve food access in Travis County

 AUSTIN, Texas — Travis County commissioners have approved a total of $4.9 million to increase access to food.
-They continue to see a high demand for convenient, affordable and delicious meals.
-This money will help provide exactly that.
+They continue to see a high demand for convenient, affordable and delicious meals and this money will help provide exactly that.

-This week Travis County commissioners received an update on how the funds will help increase fresh produce available in the area, especially as the holidays approach and many kids will be at home.
+Travis County commissioners recently received an update on how the funds will help increase fresh produce available in the area, especially as the holidays approach and many kids will be at home.

 Eight organizations received funds.
 The Central Texas Food Bank received over $700,000.
 This will allow the food bank to expand its home delivery program, which provides clients with monthly home delivery of shelf-stable groceries.

-"In partnership with Amazon, we're delivering shelf-stable items," added Vatske.
+"In partnership with Amazon, we're delivering shelf-stable items," Vatske said.
 "But this funding will help us deliver directly perishable items.
 We want to make sure that at least 50% of what we're distributing is fresh produce."

 Farmshare Austin is another organization receiving money that will go toward mobile markets and curbside delivery services.